TazWake/LLM_IR_Notes/LLM_Breach_Investigation_Guide.md

 - **System Artifacts**
   - Container/runtime logs (Docker, Kubernetes).
-  - Application logs: API requests, authentication, access failures.
+  - Application logs: API requests, authentication, and access failures.
-  - Memory captures if model artifacts may have been tampered with.
+  - Memory captures if model artefacts may have been tampered with.

 - **Model & Data Integrity**
   - Hashes of deployed model weights and configuration files.